tymyrddin/blue-windows/source/docs/data/restore-point.md

 # Create a restore point

+In case the Windows machine is compromised, going back to a previous restore point may fix the issue.

 * Type Create a restore point in the search box
 * System Properties -> C drive and click the Create button
 * Add a description to the system restore point and click Create